 Honoring 25 Years of Transformative Leadership

-The Board of Trustees invites all members of the Punahou family to join them in expressing deep gratitude to Dr. Jim Scott ’70 for his visionary leadership and extraordinary contributions to the School through two naming opportunities.
+Mahalo to the members of the Punahou family who have expressed gratitude to Dr. Jim Scott ’70 for his visionary leadership and extraordinary contributions through two naming opportunities.

 James Kapae‘alii Scott ’70 Playground will be located on the future grades 2 – 3 side of the Sidney and Minnie Kosasa Community, mirroring Barwick Playground on the grades 4 – 5 side of the community.